Fire Services Acts compliant online course 45 min - Instant certificate

 Your Fire Warden Certificate is valid for three years from the date of issue.
 After this period, you should complete a Fire Warden Refresher course to renew your certification and update your knowledge with any changes to best practices or regulations.

 Many employers implement annual or bi-annual refresher training as part of their health and safety programmes.
-Regular reinforcement of fire safe practices leads to better long-term outcomes than one-off training sessions.
+Regular reinforcement of fire safety and evacuation drills leads to better long-term outcomes than one-off training sessions.

 Business Benefits of Quality Fire Warden Training